 Bailiff went round the house taking photographs.

-Serve the bailiff company with a notice revoking consent for processing your data and requesting erasure under Article 17 of the GDPR or section 47 of the Data Protection Act 2018.
+Give the bailiff company a notice of withdrawal of consent to process your data and erasure under Article 17 of the GDPR or section 47 of the Data Protection Act 2018.

-Failure by the bailiff company to adhere to your Article 17 notice enables you to pursue legal action for both tangible and intangible damages, encompassing loss or theft of the photographed valuables, under Article 82 of the GDPR or Section 168 of the Data Protection Act 2018.
+If the bailiff company fails to comply with your Article 17 notice, you can sue for material and non-material damages including the loss or theft of the valuables photographed, under Article 82 of the GDPR or Section 168 of the Data Protection Act 2018.

 template

-You should capture new images of all your valuable possessions, including diamonds and jewellery, and document their respective worth.
+You must take fresh photographs of all your valuables including diamonds and jewellery, and record their value.

 Procedure:

-Inform your bank that your account details may have been compromised due to someone photographing documents within your home.
+Tell your bank your account details may have been compromised because someone took photographs of documents inside your house.

-Contact the police via the non-emergency 101 hotline to report that a bailiff has entered your premises without seizing goods, or if the debtor does not reside there, and that they have taken photographs of your valuables and sensitive documents, thereby elevating the risk of burglary now that their whereabouts are known.
-Make a note of the police incident reference number and the name of the individual you communicated with.
+Call police on non-emergency 101 that a bailiff entered your property without taking control of goods, or the debtor does not live there and that he took photographs of your valuables and confidential documents making you high risk of burglary now that someone knows where your valuables are kept.
+Take a note of the police incident reference number and the name of the person your spoke to.

-Photograph all jewellery and valuables that were captured by the bailiff, along with documenting the rooms accessed by the bailiff and photographing all potential items they interacted with.
+Take photographs of all jewellery and valuables that were photographed by the bailiff.
+Record by photograph the rooms the bailiff entered and photograph all potential items the bailiff came into contact with.

-Search the Information Commissioner's Office (ICO) Register of Fee Payers to get the name and address of the data controller for the bailiff company.
+Search the bailiff company with the Information Commissioner's Office (ICO) Register of Fee Payers to get the name and address for their data controller.

-The ICO will then reach out to the data controller to enforce the notice, impose additional sanctions, or address your complaint accordingly.
+The ICO will contact the data controller, to enforce the notice, impose another sanction, or discontinue your complaint

-You retain the right to seek damages under Article 82 of the GDPR or Section 168 of the Data Protection Act 2018, including compensation for both tangible and intangible losses, such as the theft or loss of the photographed valuables.
+You can claim damages under Article 82 of the GDPR or Section 168 of the Data Protection Act 2018 and claim for material and non-material damages including the loss or theft of the valuables photographed.

 The Law: